 Why delegate?
 One person, or even two or three people, simply cannot shoulder the load of all the tasks that go into keeping a small business thriving, and trying to carry the world on your shoulders isn’t good for you or your bottom line.
 We know it can be hard to let go of certain tasks that you’ve been handling since the beginning—delegating means giving up control, and trusting someone else with your baby.
 But as with any skill, it’s one that can be learned.

-Here are some tips for delegating that will ease you in gradually, help take key tasks off your plate, and ultimately free you up to handle the work that matters most.
+Here are 5 keys to delegating that will ease you in gradually, help take key tasks off your plate, and ultimately free you up to handle the work that matters most.

 Figure Out What You’d Rather Not Do